lynnfaraday/aresmush.com/_root/tutorials/install/basic-config.md

 * **Website** - URL for your game (optional).
 * **Category** - Pick which category best describes your MUSH for the Ares games directory.

-> You can change this information later using the game's Web Portal, or by editing the text files in the `aresmush/game/config` directory.

-## Ports
+### Ports

 Whereas the old MUSH servers you might be useful have only one port (mush.somewhere.com port 1234) Ares actually uses several.
+On a VPS you can use any port number you want, as long as it isn't being used by something else.

-The **Telnet Port** is the general one that regular MU clients connect to.
+The **Telnet Port** is the general one that regular MU clients connect to.  (default 4201)

-The **Websocket Port** and **Engine API Port** are behind-the-scenes ports that the Ares web portal uses to communicate with the game.
+The **Websocket Port** and **Engine API Port** are behind-the-scenes ports that the Ares web portal uses to communicate with the game. (default 420 and 4203)

-The **Web Portal Port** is where your web portal is running.
-For instance, if it's 8081 then the website will be running on http://mush.somewhere.com:8081.
-Use port 80 the web portal is the only port running on the game.
+The **Web Portal Port** is where your web portal is running. (default 80)  '80' works if the web portal is the only website running on the server.
+Otherwise you'll need to pick a custom port and access the web portal through a URL like http://mush.somewhere.com:8081.

-### Picking Ports

-Some MUSH hosts will assign you a port number.
-If you're using Digital Ocean or another VPN you can pretty much pick any port you want as long as it's not being used by something else.

-4201 has traditionally been the default MUSH port number.
-A common choice is to use 4201 for the telnet port and 4202 for the websocket port.

-For the web server port, you can use port 80 if there are no other websites running on the server.
-Otherwise you'll need to pick a different HTTP port.
-8181 is a common choice.